kingkenway/mono/README.md

 ## Local Environment Variables
 DATABASE_URL='Your Mongo DB URL'
 MONO_SECRET_KEY='Your Mono Secret Key on your dashboard'
-MONO_PUBLIC_KEY='Your Mono Secret Key on your dashboard'
+MONO_PUBLIC_KEY='Your Mono Public Key on your dashboard'

 ## Project setup
 ```